Koha-Community/kohadocs/source/implementation_checklist.rst

 -  Set up your :ref:`cron jobs <cron-jobs-label>`

-   -  Choose when the system looks for authorities updates to :ref:`merge changes into bibliographic records <update-authorities-label>`
+   -  Choose when the system looks for authorities updates to :ref:`merge changes into bibliographic records <cron-update-authorities-label>`

 .. _searching-configuration-label: